momokaiwase/genre-classifier/README.md

 ### `known.txt`

-Text file containing artists that have already been searched.
+Text file containing artists and songs that have already been searched.

 ### `song_chart.csv`